Featured Alumni Focus Webinar:

 Merian Stewart, EdD (ELC 2000) was appointed as principal at Franklin Elementary School in the Pasadena Unified School District.

 Michael M Gonzalez, EdD (ELC 2014) is a Fulbright Scholar for 2015-16.
 Dr. Gonzalez is conducting his research on sustainable incomes for indigenous weaving communities in the Philippines.
 The research will investigate the efforts by NGO’s, local/international governmental agencies and individuals in addressing these problems such as fiber plant cultivation, technology innovations, and coop strategies.
 He is the research/education director of The Hinabi Project (THP) based in San Francisco.
-THP is a 501c3 organization dedicated to spread public awareness of indigenous textile art.
-Currently, he is with the adjunct faculty of City College of San Francisco and University of San Francisco.
+THP is a 501c3 organization dedicated to spreading public awareness of indigenous textile art.
+Currently, he is serving as adjunct faculty of City College of San Francisco and the University of San Francisco.